Kegel exercise: Mechanism of action

-The components of levator ani (the pelvic diaphragm), namely pubococcygeus, puborectalis and iliococcygeus, contract and relax as one muscle.
+The components of levator ani (the pelvic diaphragm), namely pubococcygeus, puborectalis, and iliococcygeus, contract and relax as one muscle.
 Hence pelvic-floor exercises involve the entire levator ani rather than pubococcygeus alone.
-Pelvic-floor exercises may help in cases of fecal incontinence and in pelvic organ prolapse conditions e.g. rectal prolapse.
+Pelvic floor exercises may help in cases of fecal incontinence and pelvic organ prolapse, such as rectal prolapse.

 Health effects

 Women

 Factors such as pregnancy, childbirth, aging, and being overweight often weaken the pelvic muscles.
 This can be assessed by either digital examination of vaginal pressure or using a Kegel perineometer.
 Kegel exercises are useful in regaining pelvic floor muscle strength in such cases.

 The symptoms of prolapse and its severity can be decreased with pelvic floor exercises.
 Effectiveness can be improved with feedback on how to do the exercises.

 Men

-Kegel exercises can train the perineal muscles by increasing oxygen supply and the strength of those muscles.
+Kegel exercises can train the perineal muscles by increasing the oxygen supply and the strength of those muscles.
 The names of the perineal muscles are: ischiocavernosus (erection), bulbocavernosus (ejaculation), external sphincter of the anus, striated urethral sphincter, transverse perineal, levator of the prostate, and puborectalis.

 Premature ejaculation is defined as when male ejaculation occurs after less than one minute of penetration.
 The perineal muscles are involved in ejaculation when they are involuntarily contracted.
 The ischiocavernosus muscle is responsible for male erection, and the bulbocavernosus muscle is responsible for ejaculation.
-By actively contracting the perineal muscles with kegel exercises regularly, strength and control of these muscles increase, possibly aiding in avoidance of premature ejaculation.
+By actively contracting the perineal muscles with Kegel exercises regularly, strength and control of these muscles increase, possibly aiding in the avoidance of premature ejaculation.